Towards the non-perturbative cosmological bootstrap: Quantum field theory in de Sitter

-\esub These tensor products~\reef{eq:Clebsch} constrain dS correlations functions only in special cases, including the free theory.
-In interacting QFTs, late-time operators in dS do not necessarily fall into to unitary irreps.
+\esub In summary, in decomposition of scalar principal series for $d\geq2$ only principal series show up, while for $d=1$ one has to add discrete series too.
+Note that this discussion is about the \textit{bulk states}, not the boundary operators.
+In fact, because of the lack of bulk state-boundary operator map in dS, the boundary operators follow~\reef{eq:Clebsch} only in special cases like the free theory.
+In other words, in a generic interacting QFTs, late-time operators in dS do not necessarily fall into unitary irreps.

+There are indirect ways to see the results above.
+For example in the case of boundary four-point function, the injection of resolution of identity~\reef{completeXPre} leads to the conformal partial wave expansion (see~\ref{sec:FourPointFunction}).
+The completeness of partial waves that belong to principal series in $d\geq 2$ is another way to see the result above.
+For the case of $d=1$, one indeed needs to add discrete series to the expansion.
+See~\cite[A.3]{Simmons-Duffin:2017nub} for a more detailed discussion\footnote{The discussion there is about boundary operators with dimensions in the principal series or on the real line, but one can generalize the arguments to arbitrary dimensions by analytic continuation--taking pole crossing into account.}.
+Another indirect way to find the list above is to take a bulk CFT with symmetry group of $SO(d+1,2)$ and decompose its irreps to $SO(d+1,1)$ unitarity irreps.
+For the case of $d=1$, we explicitly construct the states and recover the results above in appendix~\ref{Sec:DiscreteSeries}.